Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

 Proceeding with the computation, we now have all the ingredients to determine the instanton partition function.
 It reads:

 Note here the explicit dependence on the radius \(R\) of the subregion $\cA$.
-In the appendix the branch locus was placed on a unit sphere; rescaling it to a sphere of radius \(R\) accounts for the factor of \((\mu R)^{d-2}\) appearing above.
-Moreover, when \(\n = 1\) the manifold is topologically trivial and the instanton contribution to the partition function in the denominator of \cref{eq:SN-wind-def} reduces to 1.
+In the appendix the branch locus was placed on a unit sphere; rescaling it to a sphere of radius \(R\) accounts for the factor of \((\mu R)^{d-2}\) appearing above. \footnote{In this and the following section, contrary to \cref{sec:entropic-CMW-global}, we adopt standard conventions for the radius $R$ of the subregion along the noncompact directions, so that a $(d-2)$-dimensional sphere $S^{d-2}_R$ has $\text{area} = \Omega_{d-2} R^{d-2}$ with $\Omega_{d-2} = 2 \, \pi^{(d-1)/2} / \Gamma\bigl( \frac{d-1}2 \bigr)$.} Moreover, when \(\n = 1\) the manifold is topologically trivial and the instanton contribution to the partition function in the denominator of \cref{eq:SN-wind-def} reduces to 1.
 Hence, the instanton contribution to the R\'enyi entropy becomes:

 It is sometimes useful to rewrite \cref{eq:Rényi-0form-exact} in a different way.
 A natural generalisation of \cref{eq:modular} yields \cite{Mumford1982TataLO}:

 Using this identity we get the equivalent expression: